Welcome to the Community Heath and Fitness Assessment Program.

 - Estimated Test Time: 30 Minutes (the measurement will last 15 minutes).

-- Download a Resting Metabolic Rate report at this link.
+- See an example of a Resting Metabolic Rate report at this link.

 Maximal Aerobic Capacity (VO2max) Testing:

 - Description: VO2max Testing is an assessment of your cardiorespiratory fitness.
 This test is designed to assess the function of your heart and lungs during high intensity/maximal exercise.
 Our laboratory offers research-grade equipment and trained laboratory technicians to provide give you the best experience and to ensure that the best results are attained.
 Results of this test can give you information about your maximal aerobic capacity, heart rate/power training zones, and other training-related data.
 Tests may be performed on a treadmill or cycle ergometer.
 Recording of a 12-lead electrocardiogram, measurement of brachial blood pressure and analysis of blood lactate during exercise can be performed upon request.

 - Please note that this test is only available to healthy individuals.

 - Test Guidelines: Bring with you sports clothing to run on a treadmill or pedal on a stationary bike.
 You can have a light snack prior to the test.